JC

 If you were injured at work because of any such willful misconduct, your injuries may not be covered by workers’ compensation insurance.
 Contact our workers’ compensation attorneys to discover if you can file a claim, or what other options might be available for you to receive payment for your losses.

-Reporting a Work Injury in Georgia
+Reporting A Work Injury In Georgia

 Injured employees must report their workplace injuries or illnesses to their employer promptly.
 Employers are then responsible for reporting the incident to their workers’ compensation insurance carrier and the Georgia State Board of Workers’ Compensation.
 Employees have one year from the date of injury or the date they became aware of their occupational disease to file a workers’ compensation claim.